dgoglvn/epl-match-prediction/README.md

 # EPL Match Outcome Predictor

-predicting the premier league matches for the 2025/26 season

 A machine learning system that predicts English Premier League match outcomes (Home Win, Draw, Away Win) using a Random Forest classifier combined with a Poisson model.

 Based on two research papers: